6a6ak/SafeClean_WinX_PS1/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Testing Notice**: While this script has been tested by the author, it is provided as-is and use is entirely at your own risk.

 ## Disclaimer

 This software is provided "as is" without warranty of any kind.
 Use at your own risk.
 Always backup important data before running cleanup operations.
+While the author has tested this script, each system configuration is unique and results may vary.

 ## Author